0311nj/weather/README.md

-# Real-Time Weather Data Dashboard
+# Real-Time Weather Data Loading

 ## Objective:
 Develop a real-time weather pipeline that retrieves data from a public weather API, processes this data, and loads it into a Azure SQL Server on a regular basis